 Our Research Innovation Awards support a broad range of proposals spanning our entire research strategy.
-This scheme generally supports research projects 3-4 years in duration,

-We also welcome applications for smaller scale, yet highly innovative, pilot projects.
-Funding applications for projects of this type would typically be for up to 24 months, costing less than £100,000, with a focus of establishing proof of principle and/or generating novel data, whilst still being hypothesis-led research.
+Whilst this scheme typically supports research projects 3-4 years in duration, we do also welcome applications for smaller scale, yet highly innovative, pilot projects.
+Funding for projects of this type would usually be for up to 24 months, costing less than £100,000, with a focus of establishing proof of principle and/or generating novel data, whilst still being hypothesis-led research.
 Although such 'blue skies' research can be applied for with less supporting preliminary data, your total funding request should be proportionate to the extent and strength of your preliminary data.
-If it is your intent to submit a pilot project application, please ensure that you tick the box to the question 'Is this a pilot project?' in the application form.
-This will ensure that reviewers assess your application accordingly.
-We strongly advise that applicants who consider their proposal to fit within the above parameters of pilot project funding to contact the Research Team to discuss their proposal prior to submitting their application.